-ÿ1.
-As your principal place of business for any of your trades or businesses; or ÿ3.
+- 1. As your principal place of business for any of your trades or businesses; or - 2.
+As a place of business used by your patients, clients, or customers to meet or deal with you in the normal course of your trade or business; or - 3.
 In connection with your trade or business if it is a separate structure that is not attached to your home.